SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create data variable
-Whenever we want to trigger a workflow, we need to send some data – in this case, the sales order information.
+Whenever we want to trigger a process, we need to send some data – in this case, the sales order information.

 So we will create a variable that will hold the information.
-A data variable is based on a specific data resource -- in this case the one to trigger our workflow -- and the variable's schema is automatically duplicated from the data resource.
+A data variable is based on a specific data resource -- in this case the one to trigger our process -- and the variable's schema is automatically duplicated from the data resource.

 1. Back on the UI canvas (click the **UI Canvas** tab at the top), select **Variables**.

 2. On the left, click **Data Variables**.

-3. Click **Add Data Variable**, and choose **Trigger Workflow** as the data resource on which to base the data variable.
+3. Click **Add Data Variable**, and choose **Trigger Process** as the data resource on which to base the data variable.

     >The schema of the data variable will be the same as the data resource.